The Winterthur Library

 Release of dower, Mary Fries (widow of Philip Fries) to George W. and Margaret Janvier, Henry J. [or I.] Fries, and Ann Mench, Salem County, N.J., Dec.
 5, 1833;

-Release of dower, Jane Kitchner (widow of George Kitchner) to George W. and Margaret Janvier, Salem County, N.J., Dec.
+Release of dower, Jane Hitchner (widow of George Hitchner) to George W. and Margaret Janvier, Salem County, N.J., Dec.
 19, 1838;

 Marriage certificate for George W. Pennington and Annie T. Robinson, both of Wilmington, Del., May 30, 1871;

-Deed, John and Sarah Kitchner to George W. Janvier, for lot in Salem County, N.J., recorded Sept.
+Deed, John and Sarah Hitchner to George W. Janvier, for lot in Salem County, N.J., recorded Sept.
 27, 1842;

 Deed, Matthew Roppy, Azariah Shull, and John Bacon, to John W. Janvier, Salem County, N.J., recorded March 6, 1849;

-Rough map of bushland of late George Kitchner, bought by Philip Freas;
+Rough map of bushland of late George Hitchner, bought by Philip Freas;

 Deed, Samuel Millar to Norton Nichols, Salem County, N.J., recorded July 9, 1821;